Mvkarthikeya07/Predictive-Modeling-of-Blood-Glucose-Levels-Using-Clinical-and-Lifestyle-Health-Indicators/README.md

 | Diabetic flag set | 55 | 31.0 | 1 | 145 | ~140–175 mg/dL | Consistent with diabetic range |
 | High cholesterol smoker | 50 | 27.4 | 0 | 138 | ~90–100 mg/dL | Lifestyle factors reflected |

-> **Note:** Exact values depend on the trained coefficients from a specific dataset run.
-Directional effects are consistent with the clinical literature.
+> **Note:** Exact values depend on the trained coefficients from a given dataset run.
+Directional effects are consistent with the clinical literature on glucose regulation.

-**Key observation:** The `diabetes` binary feature carries the largest positive coefficient — a known ground-truth relationship in the Framingham data. `age`, `BMI`, and `sysBP` also contribute meaningfully, consistent with clinical evidence on glucose regulation.
+**Key observation:** The `diabetes` binary feature carries the largest positive coefficient — a known ground-truth relationship in the Framingham data. `age`, `BMI`, and `sysBP` also contribute meaningfully, consistent with clinical evidence on metabolic health.

 ---

 ## 🔒 Feature Engineering & Leakage Prevention

-Feature selection was performed with explicit attention to **data leakage** — a critical failure mode in clinical ML where outcome-correlated variables inflate apparent model performance.
+Feature selection was performed with explicit attention to **data leakage** — a critical failure mode in clinical ML where outcome-correlated variables inflate apparent model performance without generalizing to unseen patients.

 **Features deliberately excluded:**